parthak314/Lab4-Team5/Lab_4.md

 >Each member should define the interface signals of the modules for which they are responsible.
 The test person should create a test plan.
 <br>

-Please use the signal names as shown in the block diagram.
+The block diagram shown above has no style convention.
+You may wish to follow the diagram exactly, or use a style convention.
+I recommend the one [here]( https://www.systemverilog.io/verification/styleguide/).
+Please keep the names of the signals the same (e.g. `RegWrite` could be `reg_write`).
 This allows TAs and myself to help you debug your design easier without having to discover your naming convention.

 <br>